 7. Cook multiple dishes together

-For me, cooking a whole meal altogether is the most exciting use of Pot in Pot.
+For me, cooking a complete meal altogether is the most exciting use of Pot in Pot.
 This method of cooking is very common in Indian kitchens and it’s something I’ve grown up with.

-Although the stackable containers are a handy accessory, you can cook multiple dishes without them.
-You can just stack bowls, separated by a wire rack.
-Or you can have one of the items (as long as it has enough liquid to bring the Instant Pot to pressure) cook directly in the inner pot, and place the second item in a separate container on a steam rack.
+Another option is to cook the main dish (as long as it has enough liquid to bring the Instant Pot to pressure) directly in the inner pot, and place the second item or side dish such as rice in a separate container on a steam rack.

 Here are some important factors when cooking two different recipes together.
 Both recipes should have the same: